konradjed/money2word-full-tradukisto-extension/README.md

 ## Features

-- Integer wording powered by Tradukisto `ValueConverters` (PL, EN, DE, FR, ES, …).
+- Integer wording powered by Tradukisto `ValueConverters` (Here we used PL, EN. but it could be easly extended by DE, FR, ES, …).
 - Fractional part as **words** (not `xx/100`).
 - Locale-specific pluralization (Polish included).
 - Negative values, zero values, and rounding to 2 decimals.